librato/statsd-librato-backend/README.md

 }
 ```

+* `globalPrefix`: A string to prepend to all measurement names sent to Librato.
+If set, a dot
+                  will automatically be added as separator between prefix and measurement name.

 ## Reducing published data for inactive stats

 By default StatsD will push a zero value for any counter that does not